UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 **gpu_viz** is used exclusively by onBunya.
 Users should not be submitting batch jobs via sbatch to the gpu_viz partition.
 The L40s GPUs are available through the gpu_cuda partition. <br>
 **ext_intersect** is exclusive for ACU users.

+See [Slurm tips](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Slurm-Tips.md) on how to target multiple partions and range of GPUs.

 | Partition | Hostnames |  Count |  CPU Memory (MB) per node| CPUS per node| FEATURES | GRES per node| Charge Multiplier|
 |:---|:---|:---:|---:|:---:|:---|:---|---:|